-Under ideal conditions, this microbial production supplies most of the animal’s B vitamin needs.
-However, real world conditions are rarely perfect—and B vitamin production can shift quickly based on diet, stress, and microbial health.
+Under ideal conditions, microbial production supplies most of the animal’s B-vitamin needs.
+However, B-vitamin production can shift quickly based on diet, stress and rumen health.

-B-Vitamin levels fluctuate based on the diet and the needs of the rumen microbe, specifically factors such as the amounts of forage and concentrates fed, nitrogen availability and overall microbial health.
+B-Vitamin production will fluctuate based on the diet and the needs of the rumen microbial population.

 Rumen B‑vitamin synthesis is influenced by factors such as: